lianona/Nauge-Project/README.md

 # Nauge-Project
-An API call guide for Nauge Networks VSP-VSD Guide
+An API call guide for Nauge Networks VSP-VSD Project